 The episode "Final Fight" revolves around Ryu and Ken helping Cody and Guy rescue Jessica.
 This happened during Season 2 when Street Fighter Alpha 2 had just been released on home consoles, which had Guy, Rolento, and Sodom as playable fighters.
 As such, Season 2 had several episodes focusing on Alpha characters instead of the one-scene cameos from Season 1.
 Too bad the show ended before we could get a episode dedicated to Dan, Adon, or Gen.

 Cultural Translation: In two ways.
 First off, Guile is clearly intended to be the primary character of the series.
-This goes to the point that he overshadowed Ryu and Ken themselves.
-Secondly, Ken (the American half of the duo) was the one who received most of the spotlight in comparison to Ryu (the Japanese half).
-For example, Ken was the only character who actually defeated Akuma in single combat and became "The World's Greatest Warrior" for his success.
+This goes to the point that he overshadowed Ryu and Ken themselves.note Guile was only absent in four episodes throughout the series, three of them, wouldn't you know it, centered around Ryu and/or Ken: "The World's Greatest Warrior", "So, You Want to Be in Pictures", "The Flame and the Rose" and "Final Fight."
+Secondly, Ken, the American half of the duo, was the one who received most of the spotlight in comparison to Ryu (the Japanese half).
+For example, Ken was the only character who actually defeated Akuma in single combat and became "The World's Greatest Warrior" for his success.note In the games' continuity, Akuma considers Ryu closer to being a Worthy Opponent due to his potential to tap into the Satsui no Hado, and sees Ken as an amateur at best.

 Curbstomp Battle: Guile tends to knock down most opponents with one Sonic Boom, including Sagat and Zangief, both more physically imposing than him.